Giving is the Key to Blessings and the Key to understanding Biblical Finances

 Rejoice In What You Have and Be Happy

-Hebrews 13:5 says, “Let your conversation be without covetousness; and be content with such things that you have: for he has said, I will never leave you, nor forsake you”.
+Hebrews 13:5 says, “Let your conversation be without covetousness, and be content with such things that you have: for he has said, I will never leave you, nor forsake you.”
 The North American and European cultures are based upon getting, having and keeping.
 Trying to “keep up with the Joneses” is a way of life for many people.
-In fact, the U.S. economy is based on consumer spending.
-We think that if we do not have the latest smartphone that we are poor.
-If you have the basics of life; food, clothing, shelter, and freedom you have more than 50% of what the rest of the world’s population has.
+These economies are based on consumer spending.
+We think that we are poor if we do not have the latest smartphone.
+If you have the basics of life; food, clothing, shelter, and freedom, you have more than 50% of what the rest of the world’s population has.

 First World Problems Read By Third World People